MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 An example can be found in chapter [Basic Mechanics of MeVisLab (Example: Building a Contour Filter)](/tutorials/basicmechanisms#TutorialMacroModules).

 * **Without Internal Networks**: Use a macro module to add your own Python code.
-If MeVisLab is missing a specific functionality, you can write your own Python script execute it in a macro module.
+If MeVisLab is missing a specific functionality, you can write your own Python script and execute it it in a macro module.
 This allows you to extend the software with custom behavior that integrates smoothly into your project.
-You can see the Python code at the right side of the image.
+You can see the Python code at the right side of the image below.

-Below image shows these two options.
+The image shows these two options.
 The left side encapsulates a network of three modules into one macro module.
-The right side shows a macro module without internal network, only having your custom Python script.
+The right side shows a macro module without an internal network, only containing your custom Python script.

-A typical example for macro modules without internal network is the execution of a pre-trained AI model on an input ML image, see [Example 2: Brain Parcellation using PyTorch](/tutorials/thirdparty/pytorch/pytorchexample2/) for details.
+A typical example for macro modules without an internal network is the execution of a pre-trained AI model on an input ML image, see [Example 2: Brain Parcellation using PyTorch](/tutorials/thirdparty/pytorch/pytorchexample2/) for details.

-It is also possible to combine both approaches, means you can add internal networks and write Python code for user interaction and processing.
+It is also possible to combine both approaches.
+You can add internal networks and additionally write Python code for user interaction and processing.

  ![Internal Processing and Python Interaction](/images/tutorials/basicmechanics/with.png "Internal Processing and Python Interaction")